Dime Quién????

 "Dime Quién????" is a song recorded by Puerto Rican singer Rauw Alejandro for his third studio album, Saturno (2022).
 The song was written by Red Triangle, Josh Wilkinson, Jota Rosa, Yami, and Alejandro, while the production was handled by Tainy, Red Triangle, and Alejandro.
 It was released by Sony Music Latin and Duars Entertainment on October 28, 2022, as the first promotional single from the album.
+A Spanish language synth-pop and electro-pop song, it explores the emotional complexities of losing someone and witnessing an ex moving on to a new partner.
+The track received widely positive reviews from music critics, who complimented its synth-pop sound and its role within the artistic evolution of the singer.

+"Dime Quién????" was ranked among the 25 Best Latin Songs of 2022 by Billboard.
+The song charted in Spain and Billboards Hot Latin Songs in the United States.
+It has received several certifications, including platinum in Mexico.
+An accompanying music video, released simultaneously with the song, was directed by Martin Seipel.
+It takes viewers on a melancholic journey through the streets of New York City, where Alejandro wanders while reflecting on old memories with his ex-partner.
+The song was included on the set list for Alejandro's the Saturno World Tour.

 Background and release

 Rauw Alejandro released his second studio album, Vice Versa on June 25, 2021.
 The album debuted at number one on Billboard Top Latin Albums, giving Alejandro his first number one on the chart, and was ranked as the third-best album of 2021 and the best Spanish-language album of the year by Rolling Stone.
 On July 25, 2022, he started his subsequent era, releasing a collaboration with Puerto Rican singers Lyanno and Brray, titled "Lokera" as the lead single from his third album.
 It was followed by the second single Punto 40, which was a collaboration with Baby Rasta.
 On October 27, 2022, Alejandro shared the artwork for the first solo release from the album, titled "Dime Quién????", announcing that it would be released within a few hours.
 The song was released for digital download and streaming by Sony Music Latin and Duars Entertainment as the first promotional single from Alejandro's third studio album, Saturno.
 The song was later included as the 15th track on the album, released November 11, 2022.